Zeyu-Li/unity-user-guide/README.md

 ![generate](images\generate.png)

+\* Note for some things like platforms, **Generate Colliders** can be bad as the optimized mesh collides with the player, therefore switch to box colliders

 2. Then click apply.

 3. Now Unity is generating colliders and this may take a while

-If you want a object to be solid and non-movable (this will use bake lighting, which I will go in more detail later), check **Static**
+If you want a object to be solid and non-movable (this will use bake lighting, which I will go in more detail later), check **Static**.
+Remember, this will generate a bake map, which is cpu intensive and may take a lot of time depending on the size of the model.
+Unfortunately, if the object is really big, checking Static may actually slow things down, so keep that in mind

 **Clean Snapping**